Liability orders and child maintenance arrears

 - Details of how much you should pay

-You need to check all the details in the summons are correct, and contact the creditor if you disagree with anything stated in the liability order.
+Check that the details in the summons are correct.
+Contact the creditor if you disagree with anything.

 How do I respond to a liability order court summons?

-- Being made redundant.
-You’ll need a letter from your former employer confirming the details of your redundancy
+Take a letter from your former employer confirming the details of your redundancy.